ipptool(1)

 Shows program help.

-Specifies that the test results should be written to the named ippserver attributes file.
+Specifies that the test results should be written to the named IPP file.
+These files can be used with programs like ippeveprinter(1).

 --stop-after-include-error